primer/css/docs/content/utilities/marketing-type.md

 bundle: marketing-type
 ---

-The typography for our marketing pages differs slightly from what is in Primer CSS's core--it is responsive, on a slightly different scale, and headlines are in a different font (Roboto).
+The typography for our marketing pages differs slightly from what is in Primer CSS's core--it is responsive, on a slightly different scale, and headlines are set in the [defined marketing font](https://github.com/primer/css/blob/master/src/marketing/support/variables.scss).

 ## Heading Utilities